jeliasson/dns-propagation-checker/README.md

 ## Contribute

-Feel free to send your improvements by PR! ❤️
+Feel free to create a new project and let me know about it.
+Might join in :)

 ### Under the hood